 General: Yellow bristle grass occurs in areas with adequate summer rainfall, usually where the annual rainfall exceeds 500 mm per annum although it can tolerate dry conditions once established.
 It grows in areas where the soil has been disturbed, including cultivated areas, old pastures and along footpaths and the side of roads, especially where water […]Read More

-Ryecorn n – Cross between Ryegrass and Wheat.
+Ryecorn n – Winter forage cereal.
 Ryecorn is a rapid growing multigraze cereal that provides very cost effective greenfeed.
 It has a higher fibre content which makes it a valuable winter feed.
 It will perform well even in frost prone areas.
-Winta Extremely fast establishment Good Frost tolerance Densely tillered good grazing tolerance […]Read More
+Winta Extremely fast establishment Good Frost tolerance Densely tillered good grazing tolerance Popular winter […]Read More

 Definitely not.
 It is important to confirm with your seed supplier that the coating will give you the protection you require.
 Coatings fall into four categories I. Insecticide II.
 Fungicide III.
 Nutritional IV.
 Rhizobia Don’t automatically assume that coated seed has insecticide – you could be quite disappointed!Read More